InnoGE/laravel-speculation-rules-api/README.md

 This Laravel package provides a streamlined solution to utilize the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API), allowing you to speed up your website performance significantly.

 > [!NOTE]
-> The Speculation Rules API is an experimental technology.
-Further information can be found at the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API).
+> The Speculation Rules API is an experimental technology.<br>
+> Further information can be found at the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API).

 ## Installation